reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 `createAsyncThunk` returns a standard Redux thunk action creator.
 The thunk action creator function will have plain action creators for the `pending`, `fulfilled`, and `rejected` cases attached as nested fields.

+Using the `fetchUserById` example above, `createAsyncThunk` will generate four functions:

+- `fetchUserById`, the thunk action creator that kicks off the async payload callback you wrote
+  - `fetchUserById.pending`, an action creator that dispatches an `'users/fetchByIdStatus/pending'` action
+  - `fetchUserById.fulfilled`, an action creator that dispatches an `'users/fetchByIdStatus/fulfilled'` action
+  - `fetchUserById.rejected`, an action creator that dispatches an `'users/fetchByIdStatus/rejected'` action

 When dispatched, the thunk will:

 - dispatch the `pending` action